jendralhxr/libeemd/README.md

 in the top-level directory of `libeemd` (the one with the `Makefile`).
 This command compiles `libeemd` into a static library `libeemd.a`, a dynamic library `libeemd.so`, and copies the header file `eemd.h` to the top-level directory.
 You can then copy these files to wherever you need them.

-Note that to use the Python interface `pyeemd` you don't need to move these files anywhere.
+You can use `make install` to install the library files to your system.
+By default this command installs the files under `/usr` (so you'll need root privileges), but you can specify another installation location like this:

+	PREFIX=$HOME/usr make install

+If you set a `PREFIX` you need to make sure other programs will find `libeemd` in this location.
+For example, if you set `PREFIX` to `$HOME/usr`, the directory `$HOME/usr/lib` should be in `LIBRARY_PATH` and `LD_LIBRARY_PATH`.

 Using the C interface
 ------------